Plumbing Services in Lancaster, PA

 Why plumbing issues happen in Lancaster

-- Hard water in Lancaster can leave mineral scale on faucets, showerheads, valves, and other plumbing components.
+- Harder water in Lancaster can leave mineral scale on faucets, valves, showerheads, and other plumbing components over time.

-- Lancaster City Water says over 80% of homes in Lancaster City were built before 1978, which means many homes are old enough to have older plumbing materials, older shutoffs, or multiple generations of repairs in place.
+- Many Lancaster homes are old enough to have aging shutoffs, older supply lines, and multiple generations of plumbing repairs already in place.

-- Older homes are more likely to have plumbing systems that have been repaired in stages instead of fully updated at once.
+- Older homes are more likely to have plumbing systems that were updated in stages instead of corrected all at once.

-- Attached housing, tighter lots, and basement utility spaces often make leak detection, drain access, and pipe replacement more involved than in newer suburban layouts.
+- Attached housing, tighter lots, and basement utility spaces can make leak detection, drain access, and pipe replacement more involved than they look at first.

 Lancaster homeowner note